 Across the years, a number of studies have found that SMART goals are more successful than goals which do not meet the above criteria.
 The folks at Creately have put together a comprehensive guide on setting SMART goals that we have found very helpful as we went through our goal-setting process for the new year.
 It includes information on setting goals, applying the SMART method, identifying obstacles and creating an action plan that can be continuously monitored.
 It is filled with useful resources and worksheets of the latest goal setting techniques.

-We have created a set of SMART goals for Poker Pilgrims again in 2021.
+We have created a set of SMART goals for Poker Pilgrims in 2021.
 Of course, our top (not so SMART) goal is to play live poker once again.
 We can’t wait until we are all vaccinated and safe to get back to the tables.
-But on to some goals that we have some control over…
+But on to some goals that we have control over…

 Our SMART Goals for 2021

 Publish a Post with at least 1,000 Views by the end of March – This goal succeeds at being specific, measurable (via Google Analytics), and Time-bound.
 We only had three posts reach 1,000 views in 2020.
 Our article about The Best Places to Live if You Love Poker got to 1,000 the quickest, while our article about South Florida poker rooms published way back in 2019 had an additional 2,500 views last year.

 Rather than bore you with how SMART our remaining goals are, we will simply describe each below.